epessina/polimi-GIS-2018/README.md

 - [Hale Studio](https://www.wetransform.to/products/halestudio/): an open source software for fast and interactive data transformation.
 We used this software to transform the dataset from CENED to the INSPIRE compliant format.

+### Set up and running

+1. Install the last version of [Node.js](https://nodejs.org/it/)
+2. Clone this repository
+3. Inside the directory where you have cloned the repository run `npm init`
+4. To build the website run `npm start`

 ### About us